Create and use endpoints

 You can create endpoints to be used for prediction using the GUI or the CLI.
 Follow the instructions described in the corresponding sections to learn how.

-Create an endpoint using the GUI
+Create a CoE endpoint using the GUI

 Base models do not support inference and cannot be deployed for endpoints.
 It is recommended to use Base models for training and not inference. |